A friendly tour · v0.1

 - snn_opt repo source · Apache-2.0

-Canonical Python implementation: solver, examples, benchmarks, full mathematical writeup.
+Canonical Python implementation: solver, compiled C++ backend (HLS-compatible for FPGA deployment), examples, benchmarks, full mathematical writeup.

 For whom